-You will likely have heard about wild camping if you enjoy spending time outdoors.
-So what does it entail?
-Wild camping is about getting away from the busy campsites and caravan parks and taking yourself out into the silent, empty and vast wilderness to spend time truly alone with the world.
+You will likely have heard about this kind of camping if you enjoy spending time outdoors.
+So what is wild camping?
+Wild camping is about getting away from the busy campsites and caravan parks, and taking yourself out into the silent, empty and vast wilderness to spend time truly alone with the world.
 Sounds fantastic, doesn’t it?

-There are specific rules that govern access for camping in the UK.
-The rules are generally split between Scotland and the rest of the UK, with Scotland benefiting from open right-to-roam rules.
-Scotland is indeed the only country in the UK which effectively allows wild camping everywhere, thanks to the Land Reform (Scotland) Act 2003, which permits the public to camp on most unenclosed land.
+There are specific rules that govern access for wild camping in the UK.
+The rules are generally split between Scotland and the rest of the country, with Scotland benefiting from open right-to-roam rules.
+Scotland is indeed the only area of the UK which effectively allows wild camping anywhere, thanks to the Land Reform (Scotland) Act 2003, which permits the public to camp on most unenclosed land.
 This includes many of Scotland’s national parks, making them the perfect destination for wild campers.
 If you’re located in England or Wales, there are still places that you can go wild camping – such as the Lake District and parts of Dartmoor.

+You may be wondering, can you camp anywhere?
 The general rule for wild camping is that you have to have express permission from the landowner before you pitch up for the night.
-We always recommend that if you aren’t sure you’re in a permissible zone, you should check first, as you could be disturbing farming land or private property.
+We always recommend that if you aren’t sure you’re in a permissible zone, you should check first, as you could be disturbing farmland or private property.